 - 13.4.1.
 An extension allows a student to submit coursework up to 10 calendar days late without penalty.
 Calendar days include all weekends and bank holidays where the University is open. - 13.4.2.
 Students are responsible for submitting their assessments on time. - 13.4.3.
 An application for an extension to be considered by Academic Registry must be made prior to the original submission deadline and the work then submitted as soon as possible, up to 10 calendar days after the original deadline.
 Where this process is followed, and the extension is agreed, the work submitted late following an extension request to Academic Registry will not be penalised for late submission. - 13.4.4.
+Where extenuating circumstances mean a student will need longer than 10 calendar days to complete their work, or where it is a real-time assessment (such as presentations, performances, practicals, in-class tests or viva voce; where students are being assessed at a specific, given time), students should instead apply for Mitigation, as detailed below. - 13.4.5.
 Work submitted late without an extension will be penalised as follows: - a) Up to a maximum of 10 calendar days from the original deadline: work will be marked and the assessment mark will be capped at the pass mark for the element of assessment. - b) If the assessment is late by over 10 calendar days, the piece of work will be deemed a non-submission.